 Tip #1: Delegate

 Delegate to whom?
 Great question.
 Even if you don’t have any staff reporting to you, you still have delegation options.
-You may have individuals within your congregation…Continue Reading
+You may have individuals within your congregation who could…Continue Reading